Thursday, 31 July 2025

 3. Comparison of Agile User Stories vs. SSADM

-SSADM (Structured Systems Analysis and Design Method) is a waterfall methodology focused on thorough planning, rigorous documentation, and structured stages: feasibility, requirements analysis, logical data modeling, etc. It is best for stable and regulated environments.
+SSADM (Structured Systems Analysis and Design Methodology) is a waterfall methodology focused on thorough planning, rigorous documentation, and structured stages: feasibility, requirements analysis, logical data modeling, etc. It is best for stable and regulated environments.

 Agile uses evolving user stories instead of static requirements.
 It values working software, frequent feedback, and adaptation.
 Documentation is minimal and collaboration is central.